v-ladynev/keycloak-nodejs-example/README.md

 # keycloak-nodejs-example

-A simply step by step Keycloak, MySQL and Node.js integration tutorial.

 This is a simply Node.js REST application with checking permissions.
 The code with permissions check: https://github.com/v-ladynev/keycloak-nodejs-example/blob/master/app.js

 This applications has REST API to work with _customers_, _campaigns_ and _reports_.
 We will protect all endpoints